HadjBen/SEH500---Group-2-Project/documents/ppt slides.md

 ### Slide 8: UART Serial Communication

 "We implemented bidirectional UART communication at 115200 baud.
 This serves two purposes: sending debug messages to the computer and receiving keyboard commands.
-In the main loop, we continuously check the UART status flags.
-When data is received, we read the character and process it.
+We use interrupts for keyboard input, just like we do for the buttons.
+When a character arrives at the UART, the hardware generates an interrupt, which triggers our UART interrupt handler.
+The handler reads the character and processes it.
 If the character is 'W' or 'w', we trigger a water alert.
 If it's 'T' or 't', we trigger a washroom alert.
+We could have used polling for keyboard input, but that would mean the CPU was constantly scanning for new characters, which wastes CPU cycles.
+Using interrupts allows the CPU to sleep until data actually arrives, making the system more efficient.
 This demonstrates bidirectional communication - we can both send information out and receive commands in.
 The UART allows us to control the system from a computer terminal, which is useful for testing and demonstrates the flexibility of our design."

-### Slide 9: System Architecture Overview

 "Let me give you an overview of how all these components work together.
 On the hardware side, we have GPIO for buttons and LEDs, the PIT timer, and UART for communication.
 On the software side, we have C code handling the main application, state machine, and interrupt handlers, plus over 100 lines of assembly code for direct LED control.
 The data flow works like this: when a button is pressed, a GPIO interrupt triggers, which calls a handler that changes the system state.
+When keyboard input arrives, a UART interrupt triggers, which also calls a handler that changes the system state.
 The state change then controls the LEDs through our assembly functions.
 Meanwhile, the PIT timer generates interrupts every 500 milliseconds to toggle the LED states, creating the flashing effect.
-The key design principle here is that everything is interrupt-driven - we don't use polling, which makes the system efficient and responsive."
+The key design principle here is that everything is fully interrupt-driven - we don't use polling for any input, which makes the system efficient and responsive.
+The main loop simply puts the CPU to sleep, and it wakes up only when an interrupt occurs."

 ### Slide 10: Conclusion